The Project

 Professor Sally Munt & Professor Andrew Kam-Tuck Yip

-Deborah Faudoa Rodríguez, from the National Autonomous University of Mexico (UNAM), joined the NQIfFM project through the International Junior Research Associate (IJRA) scheme at the University of Sussex.
-During her placement in the project, Deborah supported the project's bibliographic research and literature review.
+Deborah Faudoa Rodríguez, from the National Autonomous University of Mexico (UNAM), collaborated with the NQIfFM project in 2022 through the International Junior Research Associate (IJRA) scheme at the University of Sussex.
+During her placement, Deborah supported the project's bibliographic research and literature review.
 Deborah also produced a blog piece exploring 'An intersectional approach to LGBTIQ+ Iranian refugees in the United Kingdom'.
 You can read about her experiences at Sussex here.

 The Advisory Board